 Question: How do I register my TRANServe Credit Card?

 Answer: Cardholders can register their TRANServe Credit Card through U.S. Bank Access Online (https://www.access.usbank.com).
-Prior to registration please have your organizational short-name (TRANSV) and account information (Account number and Card expiration date) readily available.
-For more details on registering your card please reference the U.S. Bank Access Online Registration Quick Start Guide above.
+You must have your organizational short-name (TRANSV) and account information readily available when you register.
+(Account number and Card expiration date).
+For more card registration details please reference the U.S. Bank Access Online Registration Quick Start Guide .

-Question: Is there a recommended timeframe during which I should use my monthly benefit to purchase my ticket, pass or other fare media?
+Question: When I should use my monthly benefit to purchase my ticket, pass or other fare media?